The AI Feedback Loop: How Machine Learning Shapes Your Content’s Future

 What is an AI feedback loop in content strategy?

-An AI feedback loop is the cycle where content performance data is collected, analyzed by machine learning systems, and then used to influence what gets created next.
-In practice, this means clicks, dwell time, conversions, shares, and other signals can shape future topics, formats, headlines, and distribution choices.
+An AI feedback loop is the cycle in which content performance data is collected, analysed by machine learning systems, and used to influence what gets created next.
+In practice, clicks, dwell time, conversions, shares, and other signals can shape future topics, formats, headlines, and distribution choices.
 Over time, the system rewards patterns that perform well, which can make your content strategy more efficient but also more repetitive if you are not intentional.

 Does machine learning decide content quality?